 Looking for other ways the department can further support outside innovation

 He sees himself as an evangelist for popularizing innovative tools.
 His day-to-day work focuses on empowering Federal employees, understanding their struggle points, and helping them to work through them.
-“People are trying to do things differently and they’re really open to people who can help do that,” he says.
+“People are trying to do things differently and they’re really open to people who can help do that,” he says [Gerdes, C., phone interview by Policy Design Lab, July 1, 2016.] .
 “I try to be very high energy and excited about this and about the new ideas.
 But it’s important that this is not about me; I’m not the chief innovator, but really the chief facilitator of innovation.”
+[Gerdes, C., phone interview by Policy Design Lab, July 1, 2016.]

 How he has led innovation:

 Gerdes’ experience provides an interesting contrast to several other CINO positions, underscoring that there is no one-size-fits-all prescription.
 Each appointment needs to be tailored to a department or agency.
 He lacks his own budget and staff, and sees himself as somewhat outside of the organizational structure – but is adamant that this has helped him be more effective.
 Because his role is not strongly defined within the organizational hierarchy, he has flexibility to go up and down the organization and relies on strongly motivated volunteers to diffuse a more innovation-minded culture.
 He even sees an upside to not having a budget, noting, “You’re not tracking it, you’re busy creating value.”
+[Gerdes, C., phone interview by Policy Design Lab, July 1, 2016.]

 For Gerdes, just getting staff talking about and appreciating new approaches has been a significant step in shifting agency culture – and approaches that may seem trivial can have big impacts.
 For example, Gerdes began carving out a few minutes in the weekly agency meeting of senior leadership to spotlight staff doing innovative work.
 He saw that with everyone intently focused on day-to-day demand, there hadn’t been time to celebrate people who were doing things in different ways.
 When Monday morning meetings began acknowledging and celebrating that new approaches were important and were succeeding, he received very positive feedback that it was changing the narrative.